icollier77/password-generator/README.md

 ### Links to deployed project

-You can find the financial calculator app and its corresponding code here:
+You can find the password generator app and its corresponding code here:

 - [ ] [Password Generator][deployed-url]
 - [ ] [Project repo][repo-url]